slatedocs/slate/source/includes/_integration.md

 # Integration Overview

-To integrate with FariaMQ, you have to finish the following steps:
+Required steps to integrate FariaMQ:

-1. Determine You Application Code and Models to sync
+1. Determine your Application Code and Models to sync
 2. Implement to Publish Messages
 3. Implement to Subscribe/Receive Messages

-Here we have OpenApply as the sample application, which's application code is *OA*.
+Here we have OpenApply as the sample application, with the application code *OA*.
 And we plan to implement the synchronization of Student model.

-Before we start to implement, you need to understand the type of exchanges we used in RabbitMQ.
+Before execution, please review the type of exchanges used in RabbitMQ.

 ## Types of RabbitMQ Exchanges